 “Mulcahy’s repertoire is as broad, welcoming and discerning as her instrumental virtuosity.” – Siobhán Long – The Irish Times

-Tickets are extremely limited, and must be booked in advance.
+Tickets are limited and must be booked in advance.

-We respectfully request that you read our Covid-19 information here.
+We respectfully request that you read our Venue Safety information here.